ANNOUNCEMENTS

 Kalloch Family Reunion - Maine Branch

-The Kalloch branch (descendants of Finley Killough/Kelloch) of our family in Maine, held their 140th annual reunion on 8/18/07.
+The Kalloch branch (descendants of Finley Killough/Kelloch) of our family in Maine, will hold their 150th annual reunion on 8/19/17.
 For information about this reunion visit: http://kalloch.org/ (Then click 'Family Reunion Association' link at the left of the page).

 Greetings from our Kalloch Relatives in Maine!!!